 An intestinal obstruction prevents food and liquids from passing through.
 Left untreated, it can lead to the death of healthy tissues and infection.
-An intestinal obstruction is a medical emergency, and bezoars must be surgically removed.
+An intestinal obstruction is a medical emergency.
+Bezoars must be surgically removed.

-Though excessive weight loss may be one of the early signs of anorexia, symptoms can include:
+Though excessive weight loss may be one of the early signs of anorexia, symptoms can also include:

 - abnormal hair growth

 - abnormal heart rhythms

 Among mental disorders, eating disorders have one of the highest death rates.
 According to the National Institute of Health, the death rate for anorexia is 10 percent.
 It’s often caused by heart or other organ failure.